olbrichattila/slack_joke_bot/README.md

 ```

-With the run-background the code will be compiled, then will start in a background
+With you run the "make run-background", the code will be compiled and will resign in the backround.
 If you would like to kill it:

 ```